 GoPro cameras are very light, small, and functional.
-They have hands-free operation, and shoot video at 4K resolution at 60 fps.
+They have a hands-free operation and shoot video at 4K resolution at 60 fps.
 That means that at the super high 4K resolution, you can still slow action shots down to make a slo-mo video.

 We currently own 5 GoPro cameras.
 Here are some tips for shooting animals with a GoPro.

 Everything in one, this sports action camera with Wi-Fi, is waterproof, has a decent battery life, is a camera and camcorder, has great photo quality and is capable of high-speed shots.

 This little camera is a powerhouse capable of doing anything, going anywhere and capturing everything.
 Swimming in hot springs or hiking to mountaintop views with 170 degree wide angle it will record or photograph anything.

 Perfect for travel bloggers, adventure seekers and adrenaline junkies as you can buy accessories to strap it to bikes, helmets, your chest or anything else you think of.
 It’s compact and lightweight, easy to slip into your luggage for travel.

 While a GoPro is my favorite camera for underwater shooting, it isn’t the only option.
 There are a few models that combine a point and shoot with waterproofing.

 And don’t forget that you can also use your GoPro as a webcam – perfect for staying in touch with family and friends while you travel.